-- a) Overlay district regulations supplement the zoning regulations of the underlying zoning district An overlay district is an additional zoning requirement that does not change the underlying zoning. - b) When overlay district standards conflict with applicable standards of the underlying zoning district or with other regulations of this By-Law, the regulations of the overlay district always govern.
-When no special overlay district standards are specified, the base district standards and all other applicable regulations of this By-Law will govern. - c) When more than one overlay district applies to a particular site, the regulations of all such overlay districts shall apply, and in case of a conflict the more restrictive regulations shall govern.
+- 412.1 Overlay district regulations supplement the zoning regulations of the underlying zoning district An overlay district is an additional zoning requirement that does not change the underlying zoning. - 412.2 When overlay district standards conflict with applicable standards of the underlying zoning district or with other regulations of this By-Law, the regulations of the overlay district always govern.
+When no special overlay district standards are specified, the base district standards and all other applicable regulations of this By-Law will govern. - 412.3 When more than one overlay district applies to a particular site, the regulations of all such overlay districts shall apply, and in case of a conflict the more restrictive regulations shall govern.